brown-ccv/task-resting-state/README.md

 This is the starting point for the app.
 The `<Experiment>` component initializes a `jspsych` experiment.
 This is also where communication is set up with the `electron` and `psiturk` processes.

-#### `electron-starter.js`

-This file controls the main electron process.
-This is where any code that needs to interact with the system (ports, file system, etc.) should go.
-To communicate between electron and the task, use `ipc`.

 #### `App.css`

 This is where styling for the app is housed.
 If colors, fonts, spacing, etc. need to be set, do it here.